kaizansultan/kaizansultan/README.md

 -   👋 Call me **Kaz** or **Kaizan**
 -   ⚡ Performance Nerd
 -   🕵️‍♂️ Exploring the coding and design universe since 2017
--   🎯 Love learning anything about programming, computer, and tech.
+-   🎯 Love learning anything about programming, computer, and literally anything

 ## My Stats